-- (1) Per share information has been adjusted to reflect the five for one Common Share consolidation that occurred on October 17, 1996. - (2) On June 11, 1999, the Corporation acquired the shares of Ellanef.
-See "Business and Property of Magellan Ellanef Manufacturing Corporation". - (3) On May 13, 1998, the Corporation acquired the shares of Chicopee.
+- (1) On June 11, 1999, the Corporation acquired the shares of Ellanef.
+See "Business and Property of Magellan Ellanef Manufacturing Corporation". - (2) On May 13, 1998, the Corporation acquired the shares of Chicopee.
 See "Business and Property of Magellan Chicopee Manufacturing Limited".
 On June 4, 1998, the Corporation acquired the shares of AMBEL.
-See "Business and Property of Magellan AMBEL Precision Manufacturing Corporation". - (4) On July 14, 1997, the Corporation acquired the Bristol aerospace business carried on by RR.
-See "Business and Property of Magellan Bristol Aerospace Limited". - (5) On May 7, 1996, the Corporation acquired the aerospace business carried on by Hawker Canada.
-See "Business and Property of Magellan Orenda Aerospace Corporation". - (6) The Corporation has not declared any dividends during any of the reported financial periods.
+See "Business and Property of Magellan AMBEL Precision Manufacturing Corporation". - (3) The Corporation has not declared any dividends during any of the reported financial periods.